Pylons/pyramid/docs/narr/traversal.rst

-If no :term:`root factory` is passed to the :app:`Pyramid` :term:`Configurator` constructor, or if the ``root_factory`` value specified is ``None``, a *default* root factory is used.
+If no :term:`root factory` is passed to the :app:`Pyramid` :term:`Configurator` constructor, or if the ``root_factory`` value specified is ``None``, a :term:`default root factory` is used.
 The default root factory always returns a resource that has no child resources; it is effectively empty.

 Usually a root factory for a traversal-based application will be more complicated than the above ``Root`` class; in particular it may be associated with a database connection or another persistence mechanism.
+The above ``Root`` class is analogous to the default root factory present in Pyramid.
+The default root factory is very simple and not very useful.

 .. note::